Life’s Poetry

 Why community is important

 But we were never meant to grieve alone.
 We were never meant to do life alone.
-This is why coming together as a group, as a community, to journey through the elements of grief is vitally important, and an important element of this programme.
+This is why coming together as a group, as a community, to journey through the elements of grief is vitally important, and an important element of this journey.

 Every time I sit with other human beings in grief something beautiful emerges.
 When we share our hearts, our sorrows, our vulnerable selves, we connect and create an intimacy in ways we haven’t before.